My holiness blesses the world.

 Have you ever met someone you would consider very holy?
 I have.
 The most remarkable thing about them is that they seem to see everyone as holy.
 When you are around them, you even feel holy yourself!
 They seem to be seeing something in you that normally you cannot see; their seeing it draws it out of you.
 And just exactly that is why we are in the world; just exactly that is what all of us are here to do.
 We are here to see the world through our own holiness, to draw out of everyone around us their native holiness, to perceive them in such a way that the power of our perception lifts them up out of self-doubt and self-loathing into an awareness of their own magnificence.

 We have this power!

-“Those who are released must join in releasing their brothers, for this is the plan of the Atonement” (T-1.III.3:3).
+“Those released by Christ must join Him in releasing their brothers, for this is the plan of Atonement” (T-1.34.2:4).
 This is the plan by which we, empowered by God’s Spirit within us, can save the world.
 We release one another by perceiving each other through our own holiness, creating a resonance within them as their own holy nature, long suppressed, responds to our perception of them.

 Thus are you and the world blessed together.
 No one loses; nothing is taken away from anyone; everyone gains through your holy vision.
 (1:3-4)

 “My holiness blesses the world”; that is what I am here for.
 I am here to bring blessing to the world, and the message I bring is: so are you.
 No one loses; everyone gains.
 What an incredible outlook this is!

 This undoes the entire idea of sacrifice because it is a message of total equality.
 We are here to acknowledge each other, and when we do we have achieved our glorious purpose.
 Any other way of looking at things winds up demanding sacrifice; somebody, somewhere, has to lose.
 But with the vision of Christ we can look out at all the world and proclaim, “There they are all the same; all beautiful and equal in their holiness” (T-13.IX.6:1).